Skip to main content

 • Oncology

-Effective healthcare services and programs administered through telehealth technology in rural communities include:
+Healthcare services and programs effectively provided with telehealth platforms in rural communities include:

 • Chronic care management interventions using telehealth to provide patients with access to integrated care during their primary care visits.

-• Provider-to-Provider models such as the Project ECHO® — Extension for Community Healthcare Outcomes allow rural primary care providers and specialist providers to work as a team to share knowledge and manage patient care.
-E-Consults are an asynchronous provider-to-provider model.
+• Provider-to-provider education models such as the Project ECHO® – Extension for Community Healthcare Outcomes allow rural primary care providers and specialist providers to share knowledge and manage patient care.

-• Home monitoring can engage patients in their homes between medical visits by helping them effectively manage their conditions.
-Bridges to Care Transitions-Remote Home Monitoring and Chronic Disease Self-Management is an example of a telehealth remote monitoring program that assists patients with chronic disease management and behavioral health conditions in their homes.
+• Remote patient monitoring (RPM), also known as remote physiologic monitoring, enables providers to monitor patients' health and manage acute and chronic conditions in between medical visits.
+Bridges to Care Transitions-Remote Home Monitoring and Chronic Disease Self-Management is an example of a remote monitoring program that assists patients with chronic disease management and behavioral health conditions in their homes.

-• Intensive care units (ICUs) provide around-the-clock critical care patient monitoring by a team of subspecialists and critical care nurses.
+• Tele-intensive care units (ICUs) provide around-the-clock critical care patient monitoring by a team of subspecialists and critical care nurses.

 • Long-term care services offered through telehealth can bring specialized care to elderly populations who reside in long-term care facilities in rural areas.
-Telehealth technology, implemented in the SD eResidential Facilities Healthcare Services Access Project, allows specialists located in urban areas to connect with residents in rural long-term care facilities with chronic health problems.
+Telehealth Brings Important Services to Rural Long-Term Care Facilities discusses how telehealth has been used to connect rural long-term care residents to primary care, specialty care, and mental health service.

 • Telepharmacy extends access to pharmacy services, including medications and medication counseling, at rural healthcare facilities and community pharmacies.

-• Electronic communications connect providers working in isolated areas to create virtual professional communities that can assist with patient care.
+• Virtual professional communities connect providers working in isolated areas who can assist with patient care.

 • Interpreter services can be transmitted on-demand through audio and/or visual technology for patients who speak limited or no English.